 - They buy the government through donations and lobbyists, and the government stops listening to rank and file employees.

-Through these mechanisms and many others, capitalism has turned America into an oligopoly, where the wealthy few control the government instead of the voters [ref]:
+Through these mechanisms and many others, capitalism has turned America into an oligarchy, where the wealthy few control the government instead of the voters [ref]:

 “the wealthy few move policy, while the average American has little power.”